Ask the Expert: Growth, Brand/Consumer Collaboration, and Melding Art and AI

 Phrasee has been fortunate enough to speak with Senior Director, James Burr about a variety of topics pertaining to marketing and tech.
 It’s the kind of stuff we love so much as at Phrasee, we do it every day.

-We cover how marketing can sync with emergent technology, the shifting late-pandemic mind of the modern consumer, and how a client of theirs uses “empathy and restraint” to run a “buy now, pay later” service by offering some responsibility with their instalments.
+We cover how marketing can sync with emergent technology, the shifting late-pandemic mind of the modern consumer, and how a client of theirs uses “empathy and restraint” to run a “buy now, pay later” service by offering some responsibility with their installments.

 Phrasee: Which of your clients is doing a good job at leading with empathy right now?
 Can you give us some specific examples?